Alfred Gabali (1886–1963) | Maritime Oil Painting “Ships That Pass In The Night” | Circa 1958

 - Maritime subject reflecting Gabali’s seafaring background

-- Compact dimensions suited for intimate display
+- Compact dimensions suitable for intimate display

 Cultural Significance